CircuitGuy943/Recept-5GHz-FPV-Reciever/5-8ghz-drone-fpv-reciever-journal.md

 # 3/18/2026 9 PM - Checked DRC

-_Time spent: 0.5h_
+_Time spent: 0.7h_

 Spent some time checking DRC too to make sure everything is fine.
-It happens I had some vias that were too small and some of the them were too close to trace, apart from that a lot of silkscreen clipped by board edge and overlapping silkscreen but I can safely ignore that as I think you can see why that's happening from the picture xd.
+It happens I had some vias that were too small and some of the them were too close to traces so I had to redo quite a few vias, apart from that a lot of silkscreen clipped by board edge and overlapping silkscreen but I can safely ignore that as I think you can see why that's happening from the picture xd.

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTIzMzUzLCJwdXIiOiJibG9iX2lkIn19--9afb86f47ceb938cc9bb5d50554dbf6bae56a9d3/image.png)